⏳⌛️Time-Series Forecasting Wrap-Up

 Benchmark Forecasting: Methods such as naïve forecast or geometric random walk that build up forecasting intuition by adding additional layers of complexity.
 These methods are rarely used in complex scenarios.

 Exponential Smoothing Forecasting: Methods that remove the variability within a series.
 This group includes techniques such as simple exponential smoothing or Holt’s linear trend.

 Autoregressive Forecasting: Methods such as the famous ARIMA or SARIMA that focus on using observations from previous time steps in several layers of regressive models.

 In recent years, deep neural networks have become one of the most effective mechanisms to apply to time-series forecasting problems.
 Techniques such as convolutional neural networks (CNNs), recurrent neural networks (RNNs) and even attention-based models are rapidly expanding the different categories of time-series forecasting techniques.
 These days, it’s very common to find techniques such as long-short-term memory networks (LSTMs) and CNNs attacking the same problems typically handled by models such as ARIMA or SARIMA.

-Edge#49: an introduction to time-series forecasting models; how Uber uses neural networks to forecast during extreme events; Uber’s M3 time-series platform.
+Edge#49 (read without subscription): an introduction to time-series forecasting models; how Uber uses neural networks to forecast during extreme events; Uber’s M3 time-series platform.

 Edge#51: time-series forecasting and ARIMA; architectures to accelerate time series models using AutoML by Google researchers; GluonTS, Amazon’s preferred framework for time-series forecasting.